What is the orbital period of the Moon?

 The Moon takes 29.5 days to return to the same point on the celestial sphere as referenced to the Sun because of the motion of the Earth around the Sun; this is called a synodic month (lunar phases as observed from the Earth are correlated with the synodic month).

-Hint: Remember that the Earth moves in its own orbit around the Sun.
+Remember that the Earth moves in its own orbit around the Sun.
 The synodic period is related to the lunar phases; it depends on the relative locations of the Sun-Earth-Moon.
-If we start measuring at Full Moon, then one sidereal month later we will not yet be back to a Full Moon, since the Moon must travel further in its orbit around the Earth to reach the relative Sun-Earth-Moon alignment...all because during the 27.3 days of the sidereal month, the Earth moved along in its orbit and now the Moon must "catch up".
+If we start measuring at Full Moon, then one sidereal month later we will not yet be back to a Full Moon, since the Moon must travel further in its orbit around the Earth to reach the same relative Sun-Earth-Moon alignment...all because during the 27.3 days of the sidereal month, the Earth moved along in its orbit around the Sun and now the Moon must "catch up" to this new position.
+It takes it just over 2 days to do so.

 StarChild Authors: The StarChild Team